kolloch/toolchain_utils/README.md

 ### Run

-The `resolved` target allows toolchain that is compatible with the current machine to be executed:
+The `resolved` target allows the toolchain that is compatible with the current machine to be executed:

 ```py
 bazelisk run -- //toolchain/echo:resolved "Hello, world!"